usetrmnl/byos_sinatra/README.md

 **docker-based setup**
 You may optionally edit the Dockerfile to enable sqlite.

 ```
+cp dotenv-sample .env (and edit to set the appropriate variables)
 docker build -t trmnl_byos -f Dockerfile .
 docker run --name trmnl -p 4567:4567 trmnl_byos
 ```